 Just beyond the church we passed this wonderful old stone structure shown below.
 I was enchanted by it.

-Several meters after the church, at kilometer 12.61, you take a right hand turn to leave Otero de Sanabria on a nice side lane.
+Several meters after the church, at about kilometer 12.1, you take a right hand turn to leave Otero de Sanabria on a nice side lane.
 Here is the turn, waymarked by the wall.

 The walk along this paved road is almost two kilometers until the next town of Triufé.

 Unfortunately, at this point we were not to get a view of Puebla de Sanabria at least not yet!
-Instead we dropped down to cross another arroyo, just after walking under the A-52 again at kilometer 13.78.
+Instead we dropped down to cross another arroyo, just after walking under the A-52 again at around kilometer 13.2.

 Of course, when you drop down to cross a drainage, the odds are that you will climb back up the other side.
 Today was no exception.
 Still remaining on the same secondary road, we took a wide hairpin turn on the climb out of the drainage.